nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Tutorial
-This section would guide you through the basic commands of CareerSync, and how to use them.
+This section would guide you through the basic commands of <span style="color: #f66a0a;">CareerSync</span>, and how to use them.

 ### Clearing sample internship entries: `clear`

-To begin using CareerSync, you should clear the sample internship entries that are present when you first start the application.
+To begin using <span style="color: #f66a0a;">CareerSync</span>, you should clear the sample internship entries that are present when you first start the application.

 Key in the command `clear` in the CLI and press `Enter` to clear the sample internship entries.